abdulghani/blissful-ignorance/notes.md

 this is where female gender identities paradoxically attracted to masculine identities that has already multiple partners or abundant

 I'm not prescribing conception or polygamy as ethical

+this is why rather coordination becomes coherent, and evidently that is forged to human as species for millions of years of its evolution forged brute force recursion to it